-WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) spoke on the Senate floor to express her concerns with Big Tech and online privacy for children.
+WASHINGTON, D.C. – Senator Marsha Blackburn (R-Tenn.) delivered floor remarks regarding concerns with Big Tech and online privacy for children.

 To watch Senator Blackburn’s speech, click below or here.